Software Development Agreement (UK)

 What to Include in Your Software Development Agreement (UK)

-A comprehensive UK Software Development Agreement for England and Wales should contain the following essential elements:
+A thorough UK Software Development Agreement for England and Wales should contain the following essential elements:

 Project Scope and Specification -- A detailed description of the software to be developed, including functional requirements, technical specification, technology stack, and any third-party integrations.
 A formal change request procedure should govern any modifications to the original scope.